 Practice allows you to learn what to say, when and how to say it, but it also lets you know where potential problems lie.
 Since you will be speaking with a normal volume for your presentation, you need to practice that way, even at home.
-This help you learn the presentation, but it will help identify any places where you tend to mispronounce words.
+This not only helps you learn the presentation, but will help identify any places where you tend to mispronounce words or forget what's coming next.
 Also, sentences on paper do not always translate well to the spoken medium.
-Practicing out loud allows you to actually hear where you have trouble and fix it before getting up in front of the audience.
+Practising out loud allows you to actually hear where you have trouble and fix it before getting up in front of the audience.